sunmockyang/zero-point-three/content/sections/02-Mohammed-Ali.md

 _But I’m being attacked by little boys._

 One boy picked up a large block, he watched from the corner of his eye.
-It was around 20 kg.
+It was around 20 kilograms.

 _The ground._